libxsmm/libxsmm/README.md

 CALL libxsmm_gemm(m=m, n=n, k=k, a=a, b=b, c=c)
 ```

-For convenience, a similar BLAS-based dense matrix multiplication is provided and simply re-exposed from the underlying GEMM/BLAS implementation (libxsmm_blas_gemm).
-However, the re-exposed functions perform argument twiddling to account for ROW_MAJOR storage order (if enabled).
-The BLAS-based GEMM might be useful for validation/benchmark purposes, and more important as a fallback implementation when building an application-specific dispatch mechanism.
-Successively calling a certain kernel (i.e., multiple times) allows for amortizing the cost of the dispatch.
+Successively calling a particular kernel (i.e., multiple times) allows for amortizing the cost of the code dispatch.
 Moreover in order to customize the dispatch mechanism, one can rely on the following interface.

 ```C
 /** If non-zero function pointer is returned, call (*function_ptr)(a, b, c). */